-- (8) One sign denoting the architect, engineer, and/or contractor may be erected on the premises of a work site during the course of construction on said premises. [also include landscaper, tree service, law - (9) Memorial signs, historical markers or tablets, names of buildings and dates of erection may be allowed subject to specifications and review by the Planning Board and/or [as before] Historic Preservation Commission. - (10) On buildings fifty (50) or more years old, one sign indicating the age and history of the building may be attached in addition to any other permitted signs.
-This sign shall be attached flush to the front of the building and shall conform to the specifications established by the Planning Board and/or [as before] Historic Preservation Commission.

-[the text of such signs are to be based on fact and require the municipal historian's concurrence as to accuracy of evidence, research, dating, and description]

-- (11) Traffic or other municipal signs, legal notices, and such temporary, emergency, or non-advertising signs as may be authorized by the Village Board may be erected. - (12) Illuminated signs.
+- (8) One sign denoting the architect, engineer, and/or contractor may be erected on the premises of a work site during the course of construction on said premises. [also include landscaper, tree service, law - (9) Memorial signs, historical markers or tablets, names of buildings and dates of erection may be allowed subject to specifications and review by the Historic Preservation Commission. - (10) On buildings fifty (50) or more years old, one sign indicating the age and history of the building may be attached in addition to any other permitted signs.
+This sign shall be attached flush to the front of the building and shall conform to the specifications established by the Historic Preservation Commission. [the text of such signs are to be approved by the municipal historian for historical accuracy. - (11) Traffic or other municipal signs, legal notices, and such temporary, emergency, or non-advertising signs as may be authorized by the Village Board may be erected. - (12) Illuminated signs.
 Signs shall be illuminated only with a steady indirect white light.
 This light may not be intermittent or varying in intensity and may not produce direct glare beyond the limits of the property line.
 All bare incandescent light sources and immediately adjacent reflecting surfaces shall be shielded from view.
-This means no neon or other internally lit signs shall be allowed.

-- (13) Revolving devices These devices, as well as strings of lights, shall not be used for the purposes of advertising or attracting attention when not part of a sign. - (14) Banners [def.].
+This means no neon or other internally lit signs shall be allowed. - (13) Revolving devices These devices, as well as strings of lights, shall not be used for the purposes of advertising or attracting attention when not part of a sign. - (14) Banners (Any sign of lightweight fabric or similar material that is permanently mounted to a pole or a building by a permanent frame at one or more edges.
+National flags, state or municipal flags, or the official flag of any institution or business shall not be considered banners.)
 Temporary, non-permanent promotional banners are allowed no more than 30 days prior to an event.
 Such promotional banners must be removed within 5 days after the event as described in the chart attached to this section.
 If the promotional banner is not associated with a specific event, it shall be limited to a period not to exceed 90 days.
 However, no other sign or part thereof shall contain or consist of banners, poster pennants, ribbons, streamers, spinners or other similar moving, fluttering or revolving devices.
-These devices, as well as strings of lights[RP1 see footnotes], shall not be used for the purposes of advertising or attracting attention when not part of a sign. [should there not be a limit on the number of banners per installation?]
+These devices, as well as strings of lights[RP1 see footnotes], shall not be used for the purposes of advertising or attracting attention when not part of a sign. [should there not be a limit on the number of banners per installation?] - (15) Posters [def.] .
+(Temporary freestanding or wall mounted signs of nonpermanent nature, such as paper or cardboard, not to exceed 6 square feet (freestanding) or 2 square feet (wall mounted) promoting or otherwise relating to public events, including but not limited to political events, special events, sporting events, and shows shall not be displayed until four weeks prior to the event and must be removed within five days after the event.
+No such sign shall be attached to a tree or utility pole.

+FINAL 3/19/2015